qkzk/fm/development.md

   search for "Car", it will find "Cargo", "Car" but won't match "cargo"

+- new expansion for shell commands: %c expands into the clipboard content.
+  Haven't found an usage yet but I couldn't live without it.
+  It's the same as `!`, `some_command <Ctrl+v>`

 #### Changelog

 - [x] navigate: home should go to first, end should go to last. g/G can't be used here since it can be a navigation